Published By Janet Gershen-Siegel at September 6th, 2017

 What if you need more than a microloan, or your business falls into too many SBA exceptions?
 Then apply for a bank loan for your home-based business.
-Be prepared to put up collateral, which could be equipment or inventory or the like.
+Be prepared to put up collateral, such as equipment or inventory or the like.
 Pay back your loan on time or else your business’s credit score will suffer.

 Another option is business credit cards.
 However, be aware that you must pay off business credit cards just like personal credit cards.
-A high credit utilization rate (the amount of credit you use, divided by the total amount of credit available to your company) of greater than 30% can bring down your business credit score.
+Late payments will bring down your business credit score.
 This can make it harder to borrow money or get another business credit card.
 Therefore, be vigilant with these and pay them off as soon as is practical.

 You might want to try with a service such as Kickstarter or GoFundMe.
 Always make sure you read the fine print, because many crowdfunding platforms require that you give all of the funding back if you do not make your goal by the end of the crowdfunding campaign (IndieGoGo has a flexible funding option).
 Also, crowdfunding platforms take a percentage of the donations, and they generally will push to have you deliver on your promises, so you’ll have to actually do what your business is supposed to be doing – or face a potential lawsuit.